prasium/App-Dev-Lab/README.md

 # App-Dev-Lab
-All the applications made in the app development lab
+All the applications made in the app development lab.
+Language Used : ** JAVA **